Approved June 7, 2021

 12.1 Approval of Amendments.
 Proposed amendments to these Bylaws

 shall state the article and section to be amended and shall be submitted

-in writing to the Board of Directors for consideration.
+in writing or by electronic means of communication to the Board of Directors for consideration.
 If approved

 by the Board of Directors, the proposed amendment shall be submitted

-to the members by mail at least one (1) month prior to the time when
+to the members by via electronic means of communication at least one (1) month prior to the time when

 a vote is to be taken.
 Amendments to the Bylaws may be voted either

-If a vote is taken at a meeting, a two-thirds (2/3) vote of the Active
+If a vote is taken at a meeting, a two-thirds (2/3) vote of the Individual

 Members attending the meeting shall be necessary to carry.
-For a letter
+For an electronic

 ballot to carry, valid ballots must be received before the deadline